-Empowering professionals, through increased knowledge and resources, to create a LGBTQ+ inclusive ethos.
-Equipping professionals with the most up to date and relevant information, enabling them to be confident in supporting the gender diverse community and embracing all members of the LGBTQ+ population within their organisation.
+Empowering professionals, through increased knowledge and resources, to create a trans inclusive ethos.
+Equipping professionals with the most up to date and relevant information, enabling them to be confident in supporting the gender diverse community and embracing all members of the trans population within their organisation.

 Training was great for raising awareness of what gender identity is and how many young people are affected”School teacher, training session

 Mermaids is proud to offer our tailored, CPD Accredited suite of training modules to professionals seeking a better understanding of gender issues.
-The training encompasses everything you need to know for September 2020 RSE LGBT+ inclusion.
+For educational organisations, the training encompasses everything you need to know for RSE trans inclusion.

 We offer a range of trans-inclusive diversity awareness training, specifically tailored to your needs.

 If you would like to register your interest, then don’t hesitate to contact us for more information.